Piper Laurie: Career

-Laurie did not appear in another feature film until she accepted the role of Margaret White in the horror film Carrie (1976).
-She received an Oscar nomination for Best Supporting Actress for her performance, and it, along with the commercial success of the film, relaunched her career.
+Laurie did not appear in another feature film until she accepted the role of religious fanatic Margaret White in the horror film Carrie (1976).
+She received an Oscar nomination for Best Supporting Actress for her performance.
+The commercial success of the film, and recognition for her performance, relaunched her career.
 Her co-star Sissy Spacek praised her acting skill: "She is a remarkable actress.
 She never does what you expect her to do—she always surprises you with her approach to a scene."

-In 1979, she appeared as Mary Horton in the Australian movie Tim opposite Mel Gibson.
+In 1979, Laurie appeared as Mary Horton in the Australian movie Tim opposite Mel Gibson.
 After her 1981 divorce, Laurie moved to California.
 She received a third Oscar nomination for her portrayal of Mrs. Norman in Children of a Lesser God (1986).
 The same year, she was awarded an Emmy for her performance in Promise, a television movie, co-starring James Garner and James Woods.
 She had a featured role in the Off-Broadway production of The Destiny of Me in 1992, and returned to Broadway for Lincoln Center's acclaimed 2002 revival of Paul Osborn's Morning's at Seven, with Julie Hagerty, Buck Henry, Frances Sternhagen, and Estelle Parsons.

-In 1990–1991, she starred as the devious Catherine Martell in David Lynch's television series Twin Peaks.
+In 1990–1991, Laurie starred as the devious Catherine Martell in David Lynch's television series Twin Peaks.
 She also appeared in Other People's Money with Gregory Peck (1991), and in horror maestro Dario Argento's first American film Trauma (1993).
 She played George Clooney's character's mother on ER.
 In 1997, she appeared in the film A Christmas Memory with Patty Duke, and in 1998, she appeared in the sci-fi thriller The Faculty.

-She made guest appearances on television shows such as Frasier, Matlock, State of Grace, and Will & Grace.
+Laurie made guest appearances on television shows such as Frasier, Matlock, State of Grace, and Will & Grace.
 Laurie also appeared in Cold Case and in a 2001 episode of Law & Order: Special Victims Unit titled "Care", in which she played an adoptive mother and foster grandmother who killed one of the foster granddaughters in her daughter's charge and who abused her adoptive son and foster grandchildren.

 She returned to the big screen for independent films, such as Eulogy (2004) and The Dead Girl (2006), opposite actress Toni Collette.
-In 2010 she played Rainn Wilson's mother in Hesher, and in 2018, she had a supporting role in White Boy Rick as the grandmother of the title character.
+In 2010, she played Rainn Wilson's mother in Hesher, and in 2018, she had a supporting role in White Boy Rick as the grandmother of the title character.